circleci/circleci-docs/jekyll/_docs/language-nodejs.md

 ### Testing

-Circle will run `npm test` when you specify a test script in `package.json`.
+CircleCI will run `npm test` when you specify a test script in `package.json`.
 We also run your Mocha tests as well as run any `test` targets in Cakefiles or Makefiles.

 You can [add additional test commands]({{ site.baseurl }}/configuration/#test)